 He is the PhD Fellow at Center for International Health-Ludwig Maximilian University of Munich, Germany for the academic year 2019-2022.
 His PhD research is going on entitled “Predictors and prevalence of non-communicable disease risk factors among old aged population in Nepalese Community”

 Health problems of aging: How prepared we are?

-Presenter: Bhim Prasad Sapkota, Ministry of Health and Population, Government of Nepal.
+Bhim Prasad Sapkota, Ministry of Health and Population, Nepal

 Aging is the natural and unavoidable phenomenon.
 All the public health interventions are focused to reduce the morbidity and mortality so as to expand the life expectancy.
 With increased proportion of old aged population, the burden of disease has also been skewed towards non-communicable diseases.
 Multiple co-morbid and chronic conditions in old age are creating new challenges for social transition in the least developed part of the world.
 It is an issue of equity and social justice in developing countries like Nepal.

 This presentation is based on a study using a cross sectional descriptive design with qualitative approach of data collection on major three aspects: policy preparedness, human resources preparedness, and infrastructure preparedness in the Nepalese health system.

 The Constitution of Nepal has clearly spelled out the issues of old aged population but has yet to specify the health needs.
 The National Health Policy-2019 has explicitly mentioned the health needs of old aged population but the 14th Periodic plan of national planning commission as well as the fiscal budget of the Government of Nepal have not mentioned explicitly about these needs.